- Prospective Students

 Ready to get started?
 Here's what to do next.

+Get familiar with the general research areas of our Faculty members.
 Contact the Geography faculty member(s) you hope to study with.
+Please note that only Assistant Professors, Associate Professors and Professors can be supervisors.
 Find out whether they are interested in supervising your project and are currently taking new students.
 Discuss your research interests and potential funding opportunities.

 For your application to be successful, a faculty member must commit to supervising your research project before you apply.
 You will need to indicate the preferred supervisor in your application.